 Once you have your arm squared up, set it upright in the middle of your fence stock.

 Take your time getting it in exactly the right place, as everything references from here.
 Use a square to get it set square to the reference edges.
 Then trace around the end with a pencil.
+Carry the lines around to the back of the fence.

 Now it’s time to decide on a fence profile.
 There are many different profiles to choose from, but yours should fit your hand and be scaled to the kind of work you like to do.
 Many commercially made gauges use straight sides with a rounded top and bottom.
 A traditional shop-made shape is rounded at the top and flat at the bottom.
 I’ve seen circular fences, too.
 You can make yours banana shaped if you really want to.